YetAnotherNerd/whatlastgenre/README.md

-  -u, --update-cache   force cache update (default: False) -l N, --tag-limit N  max. number of genre tags (default: 4) -r, --tag-release    tag release type (from What.CD) (default: False) -i, --interactive    interactive mode (default: False) -d, --difflib        enable difflib matching (slow) (default: False)
+  -u, --update-cache   force cache update (default: False) -l N, --tag-limit N  max. number of genre tags (default: 4) -r, --tag-release    tag release type (from What.CD) (default: False) -d, --difflib        enable difflib matching (slow) (default: False)
 ```

-If you seriously want to tag releasetypes `-r` you should also enable
+If you want to tag releasetypes `-r`, you should do a dry-run beforehand to
-interactive mode `-i`.
-I recommend first doing a dry-run to fill the cache and
-then doing a normal run with `-ri` enabled.
-This way you can choose the right
+fill the cache and then be able to choose the right results without much
-results without much waiting time in between.
-You can use `-r` without `-i` but
+waiting time in between.
-might get less releasetypes.

 Remove the cache file to reset the cache or use `-u` to force cache updates.

-Don't waste your time running `-n` and `-i` together.

 whatlastgenre doesn't correct any other tags.
 If your music files are badly or
 not tagged it won't work well at all.